vishnraj/go-scraper/README.md

       --headless               Use headless shell
-  -h, --help                   help for go-dynamic-fetch --redis_dump                 Set this option for all dumps to go to the redis database that we connet to this app --redis_password string      If we need a password to login to the redis database, specify it --redis_url string           If we want to send dumps to a redis database we must set a valid URL -t, --timeout int            Timeout for context - if none is specified a default background context will be used (default -1)
+  -h, --help                   help for go-dynamic-fetch --redis_dump                 Set this option for all dumps to go to the redis database that we connet to this app --redis_key_expiration int   The duration, in secondds that keys will remain in redis for - default value of zero makes this indefinite
+  --redis_password string      If we need a password to login to the redis database, specify it --redis_url string           If we want to send dumps to a redis database we must set a valid URL -t, --timeout int            Timeout for context - if none is specified a default background context will be used (default -1)